ehvy/cp-readiness/README.md

 Hi there!
-This is just a simple README file.
+This a simple project, cloning Google homepage, using HTML and CSS with some javaScript functionality.